LivingWord Chat vs Generic Chatbots

 Configurable prayer line

-Setup complexitySign up, embed, doneBuild flows, write scripts, configure
+Setup complexitySign up, embed, doneBuild flows, train on docs, configure

 Ongoing maintenanceNone requiredBuild/update conversation flows